-- No odor, certified zero VOC top coat of choice
+- No odor, certified ultra low VOC top coat of choice

-How Do You Know If Your Paint Is Truly VOC Free?
+How Do You Know If Your Paint Is Truly Ultra Low VOC?

 Don’t be afraid to ask questions!
 Ask the company for the test results,not the MSDS sheets, but the actual test results they would have received from the lab.
 Paint companies have their own proprietary formulas of course and understandably won’t disclose those (that’s normal), but they should be happy to show their customers their safety and VOC testing results, including what exactly was tested and what methods were used to get those results.

 It is important to feel confident and safe in the products you are using on your baby’s furniture and we are proud to provide you with those products.